Home » School Climate & Culture » School Crisis Toolkit – After an Incident

 • California Department of Education ADA Recovery – This is the direct link to obtain attendance and instructional time credit for days missed due to school closure.

-• U.S. Department of Education Emergency Response to Violence Grant – The U.S. Department of Education offers the School Emergency Response to Violence Grant to provide education related services to districts where learning environments were disrupted, due to a traumatic crisis.
+• U.S. Department of Education Emergency Response to Violence Grant – The U.S. Department of Education offers the School Emergency Response to Violence Grant (Project SERV) to provide education related services to districts where learning environments were disrupted, due to a traumatic crisis.

 9. Conduct school community follow-up meetings